 • Antioxidants:

-• Substances such as vitamin E , coenzyme Q10 or S-adenosylmethionine (SAMe) can reduce oxidative stress in the cells.
+• Substances such as Vitamin ECoenzyme Q10 or S-Adenosylmethionine (SAMe) can reduce oxidative stress in cells.

-• This is intended to slow cell damage and disease progression.
+• This is intended to slow down cell damage and the progression of the disease.

 • Anti-inflammatory drugs: